Types of Savings Accounts: Where to Put Your Money for Every Goal

 You've been saving money (great job!), but now you're wondering where to actually keep it.
 Should it all go in one savings account?
 What about CDs or money market accounts?
 If you're feeling confused by all the options, you're not alone.

 Different goals need different types of accounts, and it's actually simpler than you might think.
-Let's walk through the main types of accounts and help you figure out which ones make sense for your timeline and goals.
+Let's walk through the main types of accounts and help you figure out which ones make sense for your timeline.

 Key Terms to Know